pcraster/pcraster/documentation/pcraster_manual/sphinx/op_windowmajority.rst

 Group
 =====
-This operation belongs to the group of  Neigbourhood operators; window operators
+This operation belongs to the group of  Neighbourhood operators; window operators

 Examples
 ========